Work for a Better World

 Ed Whittingham is a passionate, results-oriented environmental professional.
 His background in climate change, energy policy and corporate sustainability has been developed through 20 years of working collaboratively with companies, governments, universities and non-governmental organizations in Canada and internationally.
 He is the former executive director of the Pembina Institute, Canada’s widely respected energy/environment NGO.

 Rebecca Black leads boutique consultancy Black Current Marketing, working with a range of international clients seeking low carbon solutions and behaviours to address the climate crisis.
 Rebecca relishes strategic design problems, creative branding and communication challenges, and the opportunity to build teams and campaigns that create a more sustainable future.
-She is also the Co-Founder of the rapidly growing Women in Renewable Energy WiRE capacity-building organization and Director of TREC Renewable Energy incubator.
+Rebecca is Co-Founder of Women in Renewable Energy WiRE and Director, TREC Renewable Energy incubator.
 She holds a Master of Environmental Studies specializing in Business & Sustainability from York University, and is currently pursuing a Master of Design in Strategic Foresight & Innovation at OCADU.